Oregon relaxes some restrictions, like restaurant dining

 The number of hospitalized COVID-19 patients across Oregon increased to 489, with 113 in intensive care units.
 Oregon has a total of 146 adult ICU beds, according to the OHA.

-Officials said more of a concern than lack of hospital beds is that there may nt be enough health care workers to handle a great surge in coronavirus infections.
+Officials said more of a concern than lack of hospital beds is that there may not be enough health care workers to handle a great surge in coronavirus infections.

 Follow Andrew Selsky on Twitter at https://twitter.com/andrewselsky